ChenChiWang/chenchiwang.github.io/about.md

 # About Me

-With over 15 years of experience in procurement, I specialize in materials and product sourcing, project coordination, and system development, with a unique skill set in data science.
+With over 15 years of experience in procurement, I specialize in materials and product sourcing, project coordination, and system development, with a skill set in data science.
 My expertise includes advanced proficiency in Python for data science applications, as well as experience with HTML, JavaScript, SQL, and Shell Script.
 I am adaptable, detail-oriented, and excel in communication and collaboration.

 ## Education